6 Time-Saving Hacks for Content Creation

 Some topics will never go out of style, but may need to be updated as the details change.
 Let’s say you own a business that handles home renovations.
 Perhaps you have a blog post about selecting the perfect kitchen countertop.
 While some of the principles of countertop selection will always be the same, some of the trends will change.
 You can refresh this content to reflect changes in consumer trends (acknowledging the shift from granite to quartz as the material of choice, for example).
 This keeps the content relevant, while allowing you to continue to benefit from the material meat of the original post.

 4. Turn to Guest Posters

 If you’re trying to create content on a regular basis, sometimes you know it will be difficult for you to keep pace.
-If there’s a week where you’ll be out of town at a conference, or a month where your business is launching a new product that will take up a lot of your time, this might be the time to tap a friend to create content as a guest.
+If there’s a week when you’ll be out of town at a conference, or a month when your business is launching a new product that will take up a lot of your time, this might be the time to tap a friend to create content as a guest.

 Whether it’s a blog post, webinar, or podcast episode, guest content can serve a few important purposes.
 First, it frees you up to spend less of your time on content that week.
 Second, and perhaps even more importantly, it allows you to tap into the existing network of the guest poster.

 Like with any strategic partnership, you want to seek out guests who are aligned with what you do and complement the work your business does.
 This not only adds value for your audience, but it also introduces you to guest posters’ fan base (and vice versa—it’s a mutually beneficial arrangement).

 5. Create a Stockpile of Ideas as You Have Them

 Don’t wait for a deadline to force your brain into being creative.
 Keep a running list or notebook for ideas.
 When things come to you, write it down.
 See an interesting article?
 Think of a catchy title?
 Add it to the list.